ChrstphrHll/npc_gen/students/Bela Qwey.md

 # Bela Qwey
 ---
 ### Description
-- Human Druid from Kordinia
+- Human Druid from Aldercrown Empire
 - 3rd year Assault student in Treskal
-- short wavy white hair that's messy, Hazel eyes, and Dark Brown skin
+- shoulder length straight brunette hair that's well kept, Hazel eyes, and Dark Brown skin
 - Is Conciliatory and Modern, and has Conformity as their ideal

 ### Organizations